 D. Theological Use

-“The dialogue between Moses and God in Exodus 33 is one of the most mysterious and complex in the Hebrew Bible and raises acutely issues of metaphoricity, corporeality, and ineffability in relation to God” (Landy, “Face,” 102).
+“The dialogue between Moses and God in Exodus 33 is one of the most mysterious and complex in the Hebrew Bible and raises acutely issues of metaphoricity, corporeality, and ineffability in relation to God” (Landy ).
 Exodus and other passages acknowledge that the idea of seeing God is perplexing, perhaps unfathomable and inexplicable.
 By nature Yahweh is not bodily or visible, as human beings are, and therefore by definition he cannot be seen.
 Yet the Scriptures also indicate that he can decide to take human form.
 If he does, it might be inevitable that his human form would be so dazzling as to consume anyone who looked at him.
 In other contexts, he appears shrouded in a cloud that both reveals and conceals him.
 And the texts that speak of individuals seeing him can also imply that he shields his splendor even while revealing it.
 His explanation to Moses in Exod 33:20–22 is particularly thought-provoking.
 In response to Moses’s request to see his splendor, he seems to give a qualified “Yes”: Moses can see his goodness (that is, his grace and compassion).
 By implication, that is his splendor.
 Yet there is another aspect to this splendor that would be too dangerous to behold.
 So Moses can see his back as he leaves, but not his face as he comes.

 Exodus 25–31; 35-40: Sanctuary, Chest, Table, Lampstand, Dwelling, Altar